A unique and unusual Georgian House in a superb waterfront position.

 - Download Brochure

-The Property Plas Dyfi is a beautifully presented and recently refurbished four-storey Georgian property that sits right on the waterfront with views across the Dovey Estuary.
+The Property Having been recently refurbished to an exceptional standard and beautifully maintained since, Plas Dyfi is an elegant four-storey Georgian property that sits right on the waterfront with views across the Dovey Estuary.
 With sash windows framing the seascape it provides attractive accommodation with plenty of natural light.